A Fractured House: Broadcast

 "A Fractured House" was first aired in the United States on ABC on October 28, 2014.
 It was aired alongside the US broadcast in Canada on CTV.

 Marketing

 The first trailer for Avengers: Age of Ultron was scheduled to premiere during the airing of the episode on ABC, however, on October 22, the trailer leaked online, and within a few hours Marvel officially released it on YouTube.
 In response, Marvel agreed to air previously unreleased footage from Age of Ultron during the episode instead.

 Home media

 The episode began streaming on Netflix on June 11, 2015, and was released along with the rest of the second season on September 18, 2015, on Blu-ray and DVD.
+The episode, along with the rest of the series, was removed from Netflix on February 28, 2022, and later became available on Disney+ on March 16, 2022.

 Reception

 Ratings

 In the United States the episode received a 1.7/5 percent share among adults between the ages of 18 and 49, meaning that it was seen by 1.7 percent of all households, and 5 percent of all of those watching television at the time of the broadcast.
 It was watched by 4.44 million viewers.
 The Canadian broadcast gained 2.41 million viewers, the third highest for that day, and the sixth highest for the week.